 But even though you may have received one of these offers, there is no guarantee that you will actually be approved when you apply.
 First of all, the parameters that the card issuer used to generate your preapproval or prequalification are approximate, and the card issuer still reserves the right to deny you based on additional information that you provide in your application.
 Furthermore, the information it received to generate your preapproval could be out of date by weeks, or even months.
 So if you have recently applied for several new lines of credit, or worse, failed to make on-time payments to one or more of your accounts, your credit score will suffer and your application could be denied.

 In the mortgage industry, the terms "preapproval" and "prequalification" can have different meanings.
 A prequalification is generally the first step in the mortgage approval process where you get a general idea of the size of the mortgage that you can qualify for.
-In order to get a preapproval, you usually have to completed a full mortgage application, provide documentation on your finances, and have a credit check run.
+In order to get a preapproval, you usually have to have a completed mortgage application, have provided documentation on your finances, and have run a credit check.

-Here is a list of the main banks and where you can check to see if you are pre-qualified.
-We will continue to update this list over time so you can select the bank you prefer and see which credit card offers are available.
+Most credit card issuing banks offer portals online where you can check to see if you are preapproved.
+Select a bank below and see which credit card offers are available.

 - Bank of America

 - Credit One